-- 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year - The plan of the IQAC to strengthen the college community for promoting corporate social responsibility was achieved through the various social works activities has been undertaken by the various Departments, NSS, NCC, SSU, Psychology Club, Cleanliness and Beautification Committee etc. - A series of lectures were organised by the various departments, committees and the college as a well which was done as a goal towards the plan to invite eminent professors and experts for special lectures on various fields of knowledge - In order to provide better hostel facilities, renovation and re-furbishment of the girl's hostel was done.
-The hostel has been furnished to accommodate 32 beds in 16 two sitter rooms.
-Water reservoir has been extended.
-An additional floor has been built for the chapel.
-Renovation of the warden's room, kitchen, veranda and fencing for the campus has been done as well. - To develop the skills of students, various competitions to improve their skills in organising, team building, creative thinking and interpersonal relationships were organised.
-The college also participated and competed in a number of events at the inter-college, university, state and national levels. - Recognition and felicitation for academic excellence through the distribution of Certificate of Appreciation and Cash Incentives to University toppers, Distinctions and First Division holders in the Freshers' Social Functions - Parents-Teachers Meeting for all departments were organised.
-Mentoring of students through allocation of mentor-mentee were actively presumed.
+- 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year - Proposals and rationale for addition of UG& PG course has been appealed to the Higher & Technical Education Department, Government of Mizoram - Initiatives has been taken, special committees have been instituted for the Community Development College. - Initiatives undertaken for vertical extension of the college building. - Various social works activities has been undertaken by the various Departments, NSS, NCC, SSU, Psychology Innovation Club, Cleanliness and Beautification Committee etc. - A series of lectures were organised by the various departments, committees and the college as a well. - Participated and competed in a number of events at the inter-college, university, state and national levels. - Recognition and felicitation for academic excellence through the distribution of Certificate of Appreciation and Cash Incentives to University toppers, Distinctions and First Division holders in the Freshers' Social Functions. - Parents-Teachers Meeting for all departments were organised.
+Mentoring of students through allocation of mentor-mentee. - Purchased new books, periodicals, reference books, journals and equipment.

+7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-study Manuals)

+- 1. Mentoring of Students - 2.
+Promotion of Institutional Social Responsibility

+\Provide the details in annexure (annexure need to be numbered as i, ii, iii)

+7.4 Contribution to environmental awareness / protection

+1. Plantation of trees and after care of such plantations in adopted villages on regular basis.

+- 2. Constructions and renovations of public urinals, waiting sheds for adopted villages. - 3.
+Cleanliness drive were organised several times. - 4.
+Seminar/workshops/essay-writing/rally for environmental awareness. - 5.
+Organised anti-plastic drives, distributions of paper bags to shopkeepers etc. - 7.5 Whether environmental audit was conducted?

+7.6 Any other relevant information the institution wishes to add. (for example SWOT Analysis)

+STRENGTH :

+• Campus is located in the heart of the city and public utilities are easily accessible, and well-equipped with external facilities and infrastructure.

+Yes

+$\sqrt{}$

+No

-7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-study Manuals) 1.
-Mentoring of Students 2.
-Promotion of Institutional Social Responsibility Provide the details in annexure (annexure need to be numbered as i, ii, iii) 7.4 Contribution to environmental awareness / protection 1.
-Plantation of trees and after care of such plantations in adopted villages on regular basis.
-2. Constructions and renovations of public urinals, waiting sheds for adopted villages.
-3. Cleanliness drive were organised several times.
-4. Seminar/workshops/essay-writing/rally for environmental awareness.
-5. Organised anti-plastic drives, distributions of paper bags to shopkeepers etc. 7.5 Whether environmental audit was conducted?
-Yes $\sqrt{}$ No $\sqrt{}$ 7.6 Any other relevant information the institution wishes to add. (for example SWOT Analysis) STRENGTH: Campus is located in the heart of the city and public utilities are easily accessible, and well-equipped with external facilities and infrastructure.
-The institution is one of the oldest and most reputed educational institution.
-Holistic approach to education for every student with emphasis both on skill development and knowledge building.
-Strong commitment to community, service and social justice.
-A well-structured mentoring system.
-Excellent facilities with well-equipped laboratories.
-Experienced faculties and strong support staff.
-Consistent merit listing in University examinations.
-WEAKNESS: Limited involvement in curriculum development and evaluation system.
-Inadequate teaching and non-teaching staff.
-Dependency on the government for funds and decision-making.
-Inability to admit all aspiring candidates due to seat limits
+- The institution is one of the oldest and most reputed educational institution. - Holistic approach to education for every student with emphasis both on skill development and knowledge building. - Strong commitment to community, service and social justice. - A well-structured mentoring system. - Excellent facilities with well-equipped laboratories. - Experienced faculties and strong support staff. - Consistent merit listing in University examinations.

-OPPORTUNITIES:
+WEAKNESS :

+- Limited involvement in curriculum development and evaluation system. - Inadequate teaching and non-teaching staff. - Dependency on the government for funds and decision-making. - Inability to admit all aspiring candidates due to seat limits.

+OPPORTUNITIES :